SvenAelterman/BicepTemplate/README.md

 The modules in this folder are modules that contain re-usable outputs.

-#### roles.bicep

-Contains role definitions for use when setting RBAC permissions.

 ### modules

 You should create your own modules folder and reference those modules from main.bicep or other modules.